 The Media Settings section lets you control how media is displayed on your site.
 To configure your media settings, do the following:

-Click on Settings > Media in the WordPress dashboard menu …
+Click on Settings > Media in your WordPress menu …

-The ‘Media Settings’ page will load in your browser …
+This brings up the ‘Media Settings’ screen in your browser …

 (WordPress Media Settings)